miikaah/musa/README.md

 ### V1

+- fix: ogg files not giving all metadata that they have
 - fix: Disable "Run initial scan" button when scan is running
 - feat: Use filename if no metadata
 - refactor: Toaster as the animate action is no longer needed